Andrew-Jayne/RPyG/z_todo.md

 S: you traverse the pass saving 30 miles of travel
 F: you become lost in the mountains and must back track wasting 20 miles of travel

-(rough concept but the idea is there)
+(rough concept but the idea is there) (Also needs check to make sure you don't skip a story envent)

+ ### Encounter Zones

+Based on being in the 0-25, 26-50, 51-75 & 76-99 progress zones

+there are differing pools of encounters (you should not find a big city a step 98 right before the final boss), can also change enemy pools (frost drakes in the mtns, dire wolves in the pains, cave trolls in the canyons)

+would keep there from being major imerssion violations due to RNG